yosefmelamed/Restaurant-Reservation-App/README.md

 New Reservation:

-- Creates a new reservation
+- Creates a new reservation.
-- Contains a submit button and a cancel button which goes back to the previous page
+- Contains a submit button and a cancel button which goes back to the previous page.
-- Uses extensive validation to ensure the various inputs contain valid information
+- Uses extensive validation to ensure the various inputs contain valid information.

 ![New Reservation](./front-end/src/layout/pictures/us-02-reservation-almost-closing-before.png)